zerostaticthemes/jekyll-serif-theme/_posts/2023-11-20-buying-stocks.md

 ## Can Shareholders be diluted?

 Dilution refers to the reduction in the percentage ownership of the given company when it issues new shares.

-This is sometimes done through employee stock options, and warrants.
+This is considered a major risk.
+Shareholder dilution occurs when there is an increase in the number of shares on issue that is not proportionally distributed between all shareholders.
+Often due to the company raising equity capital or some options being converted into stock (think Employee Stock Options).
+All else being equal, if there are more shares outstanding then each existing share will be entitled to a lower proportion of the company's total earnings, thus reducing earnings per share (EPS).
+While dilution might not always result in lower EPS (like if the company is using the capital to fund an EPS accretive acquisition) in a lot cases it does, along with lower dividends per share and less voting power at shareholder meetings.

+In Q4 last year I bought Greenwave Technology Solutions (GWAV), a company operating 13 recycling facilities averaging $2.04 per share.
+The prospects looked good.
+Management planned to open new facilities and expand to 20+ locations, upgrade technologies and sell directly to consumer to improve margins, install a new automotive shredder, essentially doubling the companies' output and more.
+However, the stock tanked to $0.48c per share at the time of writing.
+The reason?
+The company needed to raise equity, and there was a 55% increase in outstanding shares.

+_Note that this was only one of the reasons.
+The company has run into financial trouble where its' debt ballooned from $6m to $37m, resulting in company liabilities exceeding its' assets (negative shareholder equity)._

 ## Current P/E and PEG ratios when compared to similar companies